 This is a great game to play around the holidays.
 For a class of 20, I evenly space 15 hoops around the gym floor.
 One student stands inside each hoop (Elf power station).
 They are the elves.
 The other five students who are not standing in the hoops are the trolls.
 The goal of the game is for the troll to become and remain an elf.
 Elves can only be in a hoop for three seconds at a time.
 They must make eye contact with another elf and quickly switch hoops.
 The trolls try to jump into a vacated hoop to become an elf.
 With my older classes, I like to play this game without talking.
 They have to solely rely on nonverbal communication.

 Students are partnered up.
 Each set of partners has a hoop.
 One partner (the tagger) spins the hoop.
 As the hoop is spinning, the tagger must attempt to tag his partner before the hoop completely stops.
 The game takes place around the spinning hoop.
 Each partner gets a chance to spin.
 Switch partners often.

 Toe Fencing Mixer

 I give the students a brief explanation of fencing.
-In particular we discuss the difference between fencing and sword fighting.
-Students partner up, each holding a noodle sabre.
-To begin, students stand in the lunge position with their sabres crossed.
+In particular, we discuss the difference between fencing and sword fighting.
+Students partner up, each holding a noodle saber.
+To begin, students stand in the lunge position with their sabers crossed.
 They each say “en guard” in order to begin fencing.
-To score a point, a sabre must touch the opponent’s foot.
-Following a round, each student quickly finds another students to duel.
+To score a point, a saber must touch the opponent’s foot.
+Following a round, each student quickly finds other students to duel.